pappasam/toml-sort/README.md

-  --no-footer-comments  remove a document's trailing comments --no-inline-comments  remove a document's inline comments --no-block-comments   remove a document's block comments --spaces-before-inline-comment {1,2,3,4}
+  --no-footer-comments  remove a document's trailing comments --no-inline-comments  remove a document's inline comments --no-block-comments   remove a document's block comments

+formatting:
+  options to change output formatting

+  --spaces-before-inline-comment {1,2,3,4}
-                        the number of spaces before an inline comment (default: 1)
+                        the number of spaces before an inline comment (default: 1) --spaces-indent-inline-array {2,4,6,8}
+                        the number of spaces to indent a multiline inline array (default: 2) --trailing-comma-inline-array
+                        add trailing comma to the last item in a multiline inline array

 Examples: